binaryb3ast/pigeon-mqtt-nest/README.md

 ## Description

- MQTT broker that can run on any stream server, the node way
+ MQTT broker that can run on any stream server, the nest.js way

+## What is MQTT ?

+MQTT is a lightweight IoT messaging protocol based on the publish/subscribe model.
+It can provide real-time and reliable messaging services for networked devices with very little code and bandwidth.
+It is widely used in the industries such as the IoT, mobile Internet, smart hardware, Internet of Vehicles and power energy.

+MQTT (Message Queuing Telemetry Transport) is an open source, lightweight messaging protocol, optimized for low latency.
+This protocol provides a callable and cost-efficient way to connect devices using a publish/subscribe model.
+A communication system built on MQTT consists of the publishing server, a broker and one or more clients.
+It is designed for constrained devices and low-bandwidth, high-latency or unreliable networks.

 ## Installation